pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/index.md

 # Overview

 Pachyderm runs on [Kubernetes](http://kubernetes.io/) and is backed by an object store of your choice.
+In addition, we recommend using a **managed database instance** (such as RDS for AWS or CloudSQL for Google) for the storage of metadata.

-This section covers common deployment options and related topics:
+This section covers common
+deployment options and related topics:

 <div class="row">